-Everything you need to know about Amazon’s virtual assistant, Alexa
+What is Alexa?
+It’s Amazon’s new virtual assistant

 What can Alexa do?

-- Alexa can find recipes and give you audible step-by-step directions with the AllRecipes skill.
+- Find recipes and give you audible step-by-step directions with the AllRecipes skill.

 - Control your Neato Smart Vacuum.